zerodays/react-native-template/README.md

 Incorporate environment variables securely using the Infisical service with a custom script `infisical.sh`, which is run to inject variables into your build process.

+### Included Packages and Their Benefits

+The `react-native-template` includes several packages that extend its capabilities and enrich the development experience.
+Here’s a brief overview of these packages and what they offer:

+#### Zod
+[Zod](https://github.com/colinhacks/zod) is a TypeScript-first schema declaration and validation library.
+It allows you to build schemas using TypeScript syntax, ensuring that data conforms to the specified shapes and types at runtime.
+Zod is particularly useful for validating data received from external sources, such as APIs or user input, and helps enforce type safety throughout the application.

+#### Lottie-React-Native
+[Lottie-React-Native](https://github.com/lottie-react-native/lottie-react-native) is a mobile library for React Native that parses Adobe After Effects animations exported as json with Bodymovin and renders them natively on mobile.
+This package enables developers to add high-quality animations to their React Native applications easily.
+Lottie animations are highly performant and can drastically enhance the user interface by providing fluid, eye-catching animations that can be controlled programmatically.

+#### Lucide-React-Native
+[Lucide-React-Native](https://github.com/lucide-icons/lucide-react-native) is a fork of the Feather Icons project, specifically tailored for React Native applications.
+It provides a collection of beautifully crafted, customizable icons which are easy to use in UI development.
+Using Lucide icons helps maintain consistency and clarity in the app’s design, making the interface more intuitive and visually appealing.

+#### React Hook Form
+[React Hook Form](https://react-hook-form.com/) is a flexible and efficient library for managing forms in React applications.
+It embraces uncontrolled components and native HTML inputs, utilizing hooks to optimize re-renders and improve performance.
+React Hook Form reduces the amount of boilerplate code needed to build complex forms while increasing performance compared to traditional form state management practices.

 ## Customizable Components 🎨

 This template includes a set of customizable components that you can use to build your application: